rdlauer/NLP/What is Natural Language Processing.md

 If you want to improve your chatbots understanding of the user input, then make sure to give it more helpful training data:

 - help it understand which words should be considered more important, by repeating the important words
 - if reasonably possible, avoid expressions that have too many penalised words

-But also, you should be able to understand, when and why  adding a new conversations to the training set, could potentially make previously high confidence conversations start giving lower confidence scores.
+But also, you should be able to understand when and why adding a new conversations to the training set could potentially make previously high confidence conversations start giving lower confidence scores.

 ### Give us a shout